digdir/designsystemet/README.md

 `yarn lerna:publish`

-## Updating Storybook to a new Version
-When updating Storybook to a new version, make sure the custom CSS styling implemented doesnt't break with the new version (./docs/manager-head.html).

 ## Styling 🎨
 Styling should primarily be done in scss files using css variables.
 The scss files should end with `.module.scss`, so unique classnames will be generated.
 This ensures we will not run into naming collision issues with classnames.